sjburgess/UW-Roundnet-Website/README.md

 -------------------------------------------------------------
 ## Sprint Review
 1. We learned how to break down tasks and collaborate effectively using Trello.
-2. Our communication was effective due to regular updates via iMessage.
+2. Our communication was effective due to regular updates via iMessage and scheduled meetings.
 3. Time estimation was a challenge.
 We underestimated some tasks.
 4. For the next sprint, we plan to dedicate more time to sprint planning and time estimation.
 5. Yes, we are satisfied with what we completed for Sprint 1.